 A graph showing the growth of crypto ATMs over time

-Scammers have become increasingly sophisticated in their methods to defraud people, as highlighted in the Better Business Bureau’s (BBB) annual report on the largest scams of 2023, which drew from 67,000 scam reports.
+Scammers have become increasingly sophisticated in their methods to defraud people.
+This is highlighted in the Better Business Bureau’s (BBB) annual report on the largest scams of 2023, which drew from 67,000 scam reports.

 According to the BBB, approximately 80% of Americans targeted in crypto and investment scams in the past year suffered financial losses.

-The median lost was $3,800, though many individuals fell victim to scams involving much larger sums.
+The median loss was $3,800.
+However, many individuals fell victim to scams involving much larger sums.

-A graph showing the comparison of the total incidents of crypto scams in 2022 vs. 2023
+A graph showing the comparison of the total incidents of Bitcoin machine scams in 2022 vs. 2023

-Here are some common types of Bitcoin ATM scams:
+Here are some common types of Bitcoin machine scams:

 i) Pig Butchering Scams

-In these scams, fraudsters create fake identities and establish trust with victims through various communication channels.
+In these scams, fraudsters create fake identities.
+They then establish trust with victims through various communication channels.

 Once trust is established, the scammer presents a fake cryptocurrency investment opportunity.

-Victims are persuaded to invest cash using a Bitcoin ATM and send the cryptocurrency to the scammer’s wallet under the disguise of an “investment site.”
+Victims are persuaded to invest cash using a Bitcoin ATM.
+Thereafter, the crypto is sent to the scammer’s wallet under the disguise of an “investment site.”

 ii) Romance Scams

-Scammers target individuals on dating websites, apps, or social media, gradually building a romantic relationship with them.
+Scammers target individuals on dating websites, apps, or social media.
+Gradually, they build a romantic relationship with them.

-Eventually, the scammer requests money from the victim for reasons such as falsified medical or travel emergencies.
+Later on, the scammer requests money from the victim.
+Some of the reasons might be falsified medical or travel emergencies.

 Victims are convinced to send money using a cryptocurrency ATM.